 With this dissolution of this Union, all our schemes of Christian benevolence and duty—our efforts to convert the world—to spread the knowledge of Christianity among all people, and the to translate the Bible into all languages must be suddenly and violently interrupted… (Thornwell 1850, 7)

-To fulfill the United States’ divine mission, order was to be enforced by worthy white hands.
+To fulfill the United States’ divine mission (violence coupled with ‘benevelence’), order was to be enforced by worthy white hands.
 While there may be nothing less ‘conservative’ or oppositional to ‘law and order’ than a revolutionary overthrow of the governance of established peoples, Thornwell’s delight at the prospect of the U.S. seizing lands belonging to Latino/a and indigenous people was not checked by his conservativism because of how he conceptualized ‘order.’
 For Thornwell, not all social traditions and customs brought into existence with only minimal intervention from rationalizing humanistic schemes were created equal.
 There is a preference and respect for particular types of social institutions, customs, and legal traditions that is assumed in the key theoretical defenses of conservativism (Hamilton).
-In this respect, there is a lack of sufficient safeguards in conservative ideology that has allowed terrible consequences: antebellum Southerners were proud to point to their heritage and expertise and argue that their ‘organic’ institutions were the most morally legitimate, even while they, by means of these same institutions, engaged in the active and unjust oppression of African American people and set their eyes on extensive conquest.
+In this respect, there was (and is) a lack of sufficient safeguards in conservative ideology that has allowed for terrible consequences: antebellum Southerners were proud to point to their heritage and expertise and argue that their ‘organic’ institutions were the most morally legitimate, even while they, by means of these same institutions, engaged in the active and unjust oppression of African American people and set their eyes on extensive conquest.
+The primacy of conservative organicism over justice in Thornwell’s framing of socio-political events left him intellectually numb and unable to counter the idolatrous allure of white supremacy.

 Farmer, James Oscar.
 The Metaphysical Confederacy: James Henley Thornwell and the Synthesis of Southern Values.
 Mercer University Press, 1999.